khachatur/FinancialPriceService/README.md

 - **PriceStore.cs:** Stores and updates the latest prices.
 - **Controllers/PricesController.cs:** Handles REST API requests for financial instrument prices.
 - **Services/BinanceWebSocketService.cs:** Background service that connects to Binance WebSocket and updates prices.
+- **Hubs/PriceHub.cs:** Defines the SignalR hub that clients can connect to for receiving real-time updates.
+- **wwwroot/:** Contains static files for the project, including a sample client (index.html) to test SignalR connections.
 ## Logging
 The application logs important events and errors to the console.
 Ensure you check the console output for real-time logging information.